contao/docs/docs/dev/framework/csp.md

 ```

 The following describes the most important methods of the `CspHandler`.
 In many cases you will want to make these
 adjustments directly from your templates though, rather than from within your controller for example.
-For this reason
+The reason for it being that if you do it from within templates, you can provide a lot more flexibility to your users.
+If e.g. a part of the template is not output, it also does not need any CSP information for it.
+Consequently
 there are also template helper methods that you can use.